 Welding (also called fusion welding) is the process of heating two or more materials (usually metals) to a melting point where they can coalesce, sometimes with additional material (a third metal) called filler.
 When the heating is provided by gas, naturally, the term used is “gas welding.”
 Oxyacetylene and oxy-MAPP (methylacetylenepropadiene) welding are two types of gas-welding processes.
 Both require a gas-fueled torch to raise the temperature of two similar pieces of metal to the fusion point that allows them to flow together.
 A filler rod is used to deposit additional metal as necessary to merge the two base materials.
 The gas and oxygen must be mixed to correct proportion and pressure in the torch, and you can adjust the torch to produce the type of flames appropriate for the metal being welded.

-This course presents information on the equipment and materials used in gas welding, as well guidance on the operation and maintenance of oxyacetylene and oxy-MAPP equipment.
+This handbook presents information on the equipment and materials used in gas welding, as well guidance on the operation and maintenance of oxyacetylene and oxy-MAPP equipment.
 In addition, it will recommend welding techniques for both ferrous and nonferrous metals.